djeada/Databases-Notes/notes/06_distributed_databases/03_sharding.md

 ### Selecting a Sharding Key

-Choosing an appropriate sharding key is crucial.
-It determines how data is distributed and impacts performance.
+The **sharding key** determines how data is distributed across shards and affects system performance and scalability.

 **Factors to Consider:**

-- **Uniform Data Distribution:** The key should distribute data evenly across shards.
+- A key that ensures **uniform data distribution** helps avoid overloading specific shards and maintains balance.
-- **Query Patterns:** Select a key frequently used in queries to localize access to specific shards.
+- Keys aligned with **query patterns** localize data access, reducing the need for cross-shard queries.
-- **Scalability:** The key should allow for easy addition of new shards.
+- Supporting **scalability** is essential, ensuring the system can accommodate the addition of new shards without significant restructuring.

 **Example Sharding Keys:**

-- **UserID:** Good for user-centric applications where data is accessed by user.
+- Using **UserID** works well for user-centric applications where data is often accessed by individual users.
-- **Geographic Location:** Useful for applications where users are spread across different regions.
+- **Geographic location** is suitable for systems handling data based on regions, like content delivery or local services.
-- **Date/Time:** Effective for time-series data, logs, or orders.
+- **Date/Time** is an effective choice for applications managing time-series data, such as logs or transactional records.

 ### Sharding Strategies